-A car accident goes beyond just an inconvenience.
+A car crash goes beyond just an inconvenience.
 Injuries, even minor ones, leave you with medical bills — not to mention the cost of repairing or, in worst-case scenarios, replacing your vehicle.
 It’s difficult to deal with, especially considering how dangerous driving in major cities can be.

 This is especially true in New York.
 Our city’s tight roads, assertive drivers, and thick traffic — in all five boroughs— make for some of the most dangerous driving conditions in the country.
-Our Morgan & Morgan car accident attorneys have handled tens of thousands of cases, and may be able to help you recover the compensation you require to get your life back on track.
+Our Morgan & Morgan have handled tens of thousands of cases, and may be able to help you recover the compensation you require to get your life back on track.

 New York Auto Insurance Law